-Students may use one laptop computer equipped with pre-purchased Exam Soft software, available for purchase in the College of Law Bookstore, to answer exam questions only in courses participating in the laptop exam program.
-Students may not use Exam Soft software to answer take-home exam questions.
+Students may use one laptop computer equipped with pre-purchased Exam Soft software, available for purchase to answer exam questions only in courses participating in the laptop exam program.
 To preserve the integrity of the exam process, students may not bring any other electronic devices into the exam room unless expressly permitted by their instructor.